UX considered harmful

 Unfortunately life is complicated, and in this case the best experience has the worst long time outcomes and the most moral hazard.
 That might sound like a bold claim but I am legally required to have that moral hazard audited and insured against by a third party.

-- The car has a yearly liability insurance premium of $580.
+- The car has a 12-month liability insurance premium of 580 dollars.

-- The motorcycle has a yearly liability insurance premium of $115.
+- The motorcycle has a 12-month liability insurance premium of 115 dollars.

-Is there a trade-off here between my user-experience and inflicting death or crippling injuries on the people around me?
+Is there a trade-off here between your user-experience and inflicting death or crippling injuries on the people around you?

-Does a touch-screen vehicle entertainment-center optimize your engagement?
+Does having a touch screen vehicle entertainment center optimize your engagement?

 Does a taller and heavier vehicle optimize your safety?